fivetran/dbt_quickbooks/models/docs.md

 Table containing sales receipts that are given to a customer.
 A sales receipt, payment is received as part of the sale of goods and services.
 The sales receipt specifies a deposit account where the customer's payment is deposited.
 {% enddocs %}

+{% docs sales_receipt_tax_line_table %}
+Table containing line-level tax entries associated with sales receipts.
+{% enddocs %}

+{% docs tax_agency_table %}
+Table containing tax agency records.
+A tax agency in QuickBooks represents a government or regulatory entity to which taxes are reported and remitted.
+{% enddocs %}

+{% docs tax_code_table %}
+Table containing tax code records.
+A tax code in QuickBooks is a grouping of one or more tax rates and is used to determine how tax is applied to transactions.
+{% enddocs %}

+{% docs tax_rate_table %}
+Table containing tax rate records.
+A tax rate in QuickBooks defines the percentage rate used to calculate tax for specific transactions.
+{% enddocs %}

 {% docs transfer_table %}
 Table containing records of transfers.
 A Transfer represents a transaction where funds are moved between two accounts from the company's QuickBooks chart of accounts.